ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 version of the procedure [newString()] from the [system] module, called [newStringOfCap()].
-Like [newString()] that procedure creates an empty [string] variable, but it ensures that the data buffer of the new [string]{.str} has exactly the specified size.
+Like [newString()] that procedure creates an empty [string] variable, but it ensures that the data buffer of the new [string] has exactly the specified size.
 That is an optimization, which makes sense in our use case, as we know that our newly created [string] will have [4] characters more than the passed [string].
 So we can avoid that